 Strategy making is mainly done in the virtual world.
 This is not a hard concept to get our heads around if we imagine how an architect makes virtual decisions and considers their virtual consequences.
 However, the difference between an architect and a manager is that the former is trained and well practiced at playing around in the virtual world.
 The latter is not.

 If managers are to succeed in strategy making, which is a huge component of Cloud Native transformation, then they have to learn to suspend reality.
 The ‘hacks’ in this blog are a good starting point.
-You can also check out our strategy patterns, which map a practical approach to the strategy making process.
+You can also check out our strategy patterns, which are a practical approach to the strategy making process.

 I started this blog moaning about my team, all of whom are experienced strategy makers.
 How did we fall into this trap?
 There’s an easy explanation.
 Strategy making nearly always goes off track and descends into details.
 This wasn’t an accidental part of our meeting last year but an essential part of the process, always.
 In a business setting, that’s more or less what happens as you slowly let go of the real world and move into the virtual world.